verrazzano/docs/content/en/docs/applications/_index.md

 The todo-list example takes advantage of this capability in several Components to support unique Service and ConfigMap requirements.

 Most Kubernetes resources can be embedded as a workload within a `Component`.
-The example below shows how a Deployment can be embedded as a workload within a `Component`.
+The following sample shows how a Deployment can be embedded as a workload within a `Component`.
 The `oam-kubernetes-runtime` operator will process the `Component` and extract the `Deployment` to a separate resource during deployment.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2